katcipis/sophia/notes/books/better-angels.md

 It is appalling that a book takes as sacred (the bible) preaches exactly these ideas.
-The only way to not read these ideas on the bible is to EXTREMELLY compartmentalize =/.
-But it also enforces the idea that it is an old book written by people, people are filled with utopies and prejudice.
+The only way to not read these ideas on the bible is to EXTREMELY compartmentalize =/.
+But it also enforces the idea that it is an old book written by people, people are filled with utopias and prejudice.
 Now we see some improvement on this kind of thought, but its pervasiveness on the human society explains a lot about our "sacred" books.

-The most obvious and recent example of this kind of utopic bible based thinking is nazism.
-Even the third reich having a duration of thousand years is an obvious reference to the bible.
+The most obvious and recent example of this kind of utopic bible based thinking is Nazism.
+Even the third Reich having a duration of thousand years is an obvious reference to the bible.
 It is important to identify this kind of thinking as an exogenous force for violence so we can just eliminate it from our societies.
-There is no utopy, there is just life, and thinking like that can lead to much more respect and prosperity than believing in pipe dreams.
+There is no utopia, there is just life, and thinking like that can lead to much more respect and prosperity than believing in pipe dreams.